West Virginia U.S. Legal System Public Resources and References

 Professional and Industry References

 The West Virginia State Bar, the mandatory licensing body for attorneys practicing in West Virginia, maintains its public-facing portal at wvsb.com.
-Resources available there include the attorney directory (searchable by name, county, and practice area), the West Virginia Rules of Professional Conduct, and public disciplinary records.
+Resources available there include the attorney provider network (searchable by name, county, and practice area), the West Virginia Rules of Professional Conduct, and public disciplinary records.
 Admission and licensing standards are governed by the Supreme Court of Appeals under the authority of the West Virginia Rules for Admission to the Practice of Law.
 Definitions of key professional terms used across these resources are organized at West Virginia U.S. Legal System Terminology and Definitions.

 The West Virginia Association for Justice (WVAJ) and the West Virginia Defense Trial Counsel (WVDTC) represent plaintiff and defense bar perspectives respectively and publish practice guides and continuing legal education (CLE) materials.
 The National Center for State Courts (NCSC), a nonpartisan research organization, publishes comparative court statistics and court performance data that include West Virginia; its Court Statistics Project tracks caseload volumes across all 50 state court systems annually.